cburkins/pushover-client/README.md

 --------
 1. Go to your Pushover dashboard, and find your email address (which delivers to all your devices)
 2. Send a short email to that address
-3. Enjoy the sweet sound of the notification (and message) on your Iphone
+3. Enjoy the sweet sound of the notification (and message) on your iPhone
 4. Didnt' work ?
-Keep working at it, no sense going on until you figure this out
+Keep working at it, no sense going on until you figured this out

 Step 3 (CLI message from Windows to your iPhone)
 --------
 1. Login to your favorite Linux box
 2. Go to the Pushover website (https://pushover.net)
-2. At the top right, in big giant letter is "Your User Key".
+2. At the top right, in big giant letters is "Your User Key".
 SAVE THIS (needed below, called "user")
 2. Scroll down to "Your Applications"
 2. Click on "Create an Application/API Token" (or click here: https://pushover.net/apps/build)
    * Name: test01
    * Type: Other
    * Description: test cli pushover client
    * URL: <blank>
    * Icon: <none>
    * <Click Create>
 2. Go back to your dashboard, click on  your new application
 2. In big giant letters, will tell you your new "API Token/Key".
 SAVE THIS (needed below, called "token")
 2.